Mirror P=W conjecture and extended Fano/Landau-Ginzburg correspondence: The mirror P=W conjecture

 For any quasi-projective variety $U$, there exists a universal affinization map

-which factors through any morphisms from $U$ to a affine variety.
-We denote $P_\bullet$ (drop the notation of the morphism) the perverse filtartion associated to $\mathsf{Aff}$ and call it the \textbf{canonical perverse Leray filtration}.
-Moreover, the universal property of the affinization map implies that $P_\bullet$ is the same with $P_\bullet^h$ for any morphism $h:U \to \Spec(A)$ if $\dim_\C \Spec(A) \geq \dim_\C \Spec H^0(U, \cO_U)$. \begin{example} Let $U$ be a $n$-dimensional affine torus $(\C^*)^n$.
-The affinization map is given by the natural inclusion $\Aff: U \to \C^n$.
-By iteratively applying Lefshcetz hyperplane theorem, one can see that the only non-trivial associated graded pieces of the canonical perverse Leray filtration is $\Gr^P_{n}H^{k}(U;\C)=H^{k}(U;\C)$. \end{example}
+which factors through any morphisms from $U$ to an affine variety.
+We denote $P_\bullet$ (drop the notation of the morphism) the perverse filtration associated to $\mathsf{Aff}$ and call it the \textbf{canonical perverse Leray filtration}.
+Moreover, the universal property of the affinization map implies that it factors through any morphism to an affine space $f:U \to \Spec(A)$.
+Therefore, if the affinization map $\mathsf{Aff}$ is proper, then $P_\bullet$ is the same as $P^h_\bullet$ for any proper morphism $h:U \to \Spec(A)$ because the induced morphism $\Spec H^0(U,\cO_U) \to \Spec(A)$ is finite.

+\begin{example} Let $U$ be a $n$-dimensional affine torus $(\C^*)^n$.
+The affinization map is an isomorphism $\Aff: U \to (\C^*)^n$.
+By iteratively applying the Lefschetz hyperplane theorem, one can see that the only non-trivial associated graded pieces of the canonical perverse Leray filtration is $\Gr^P_{n}H^{k}(U;\C)=H^{k}(U;\C)$. \end{example}

 \begin{example} Let $X$ be a smooth projective variety with a smooth ample divisor $D$.
 Since the complement $U:=X \setminus D$ is always affine, we can iteratively apply the Lefschetz hyperplane theorem to argue that $\Gr_i^PH^k(U;\C)$ is trivial except when $i=\dim(U)$. \end{example}